Does planning stress you out? Or are you one of those people who get giddy about planning supplies?

 Planners for Students

-My daughter loves her planner from Apologia that’s designed just for teens.
-If you prefer a printable planner, I love the different options available as a free bonus to the Plan Your Year kit.
+My daughter loves her planner from Apologia that's designed just for teens.
+If you prefer a printable planner, I love the different options available in the Plan Your Year kit.
 I also love the simplicity of this DIY elementary planner.